 Thompson, 62, was wanted after he failed to appear in an Ohio courtroom in 2012 in a lawsuit about the gold he brought up in 1988 from a 19th century shipwreck.
 Two investors who had funded Thompson’s dream to find the shipwreck sued, as did some of his crew members, who said they also had been cheated out of their share.

 For more than two years, U.S. marshals in Ohio and Florida worked to track down Thompson.
 They did meticulous research, splashed his face on electronic billboards and ran down hundreds of tips from the public.
 They believed Thompson was highly intelligent and had been planning to disappear for some time.

-On Sept.
-12, 2008, he was arrested at a Jacksonville, Florida, gas station, carrying nine identification cards — eight of which police said were fake, according to an incident report.
-He was charged with possession of drugs without a prescription with the intent to sell, holding a fake ID, false personation and resisting an officer without violence.
-Court records show prosecutors later dropped all the counts, but it's not immediately clear why.
+For example, on Sept.
+12, 2008, he was arrested at a Florida, gas station, carrying nine identification cards — eight of which police said were fake, according to an incident report.

 After his disappearance four years later, authorities found more evidence at a Vero Beach mansion he rented between 2006 and 2012, paying the monthly $3,000 rent with cash and putting the utilities in the landlord’s name.

 Among the clues: A book called “How to Live Your Life Invisible” describing how to get by on a cash-only basis; bank wraps for $10,000; metal pipes that authorities believed were used to store money underground; and 12 active cellphones, each used for specific attorneys or family members.

 “Thompson was smart — perhaps one of the smartest fugitives ever sought by the U.S. Marshals, along with almost limitless resources and approximately a 10-year head start,” U.S. Marshal Michael Tobin said in a statement.